 Team taught interdisciplinary seminar held each semester under the direction of the Lycoming Scholars Council.
 May be repeated for credit.
 Completion of five semesters is required by the Scholars Program.
 Prerequisite: Acceptance into the Lycoming Scholars Program.
-Grade will be recorded as "A" or "F." 1 credit.
+1 credit.

 SENIOR SEMINAR